 But Lord Neuberger said the consequences could in fact cost the government more.

 He told the BBC: "My worry is the removal of legal aid for people to get advice about law and get representation in court will start to undermine the rule of law because people will feel like the government isn't giving them access to justice in all sorts of cases.

-"And that will either lead to frustration and lack of confidence in the system, or it will lead to people taking the law into their own hands."'No immunity'
+"And that will either lead to frustration and lack of confidence in the system, or it will lead to people taking the law into their own hands."